Taoyuan Sports Park metro station

 Taoyuan Sports Park (桃園體育園區) is a station on the Taoyuan Airport MRT located in Zhongli, Taoyuan City, Taiwan.
 It opened for commercial service on 2 March 2017.

 Overview

 This elevated station has two side platforms with two tracks.
-Only Commuter trains stop at this station.
+Only commuter trains stop at this station.
 The station is 148.8 m long and 27 m wide.
-It opened for trial service on February 2, 2017, and for commercial service March 2, 2017.
+It opened for trial service on February 2, 2017, and for commercial service on March 2, 2017.

-Construction on the station began on September 18, 2008, and opened for commercial service on March 2, 2017 with the opening of the Taipei-Huanbei section of the Airport MRT.
+Construction on the station began on September 18, 2008, and it opened for commercial service on March 2, 2017 with the opening of the Taipei-Huanbei section of the Airport MRT.